GwgwP/AI-Projects/firstProject/README.md

   - If `randomized` is set:
     - Checks if `dimension` is less than or equal to 10.
       - If true, creates unique family members.
-      - If not, allows for the creation of multiple family members with the same role (e.g., multiple fathers).
+      - If not, creates unique family members with multiple different "child" tags.
   - If `randomized` is not set, creates the standard family configuration as given from the known example.

 ## Copy Constructor